Find the Best Sump Pump Repair Services in UK

 What is a sump pump check valve?

 A check valve is an essential part of a sump pump system.
 It allows water to flow out of the pump but prevents it from flowing back into the pump. .
-It improves efficiency and reduces wear and tear on the pump.
-Inspect your check valve periodically to ensure it is working correctly.
+This is important because it can help to prevent the pump from running dry and also helps to prevent the water in the discharge pipe from flowing back into the basin when the pump is not running.
+A faulty check valve can cause your sump pump to cycle on and off frequently, which can shorten its lifespan.

 How often should I clean my sump pump?